FINTLabs/fint-coding-guidelines/README.md

 }
 ```

-This class has an internal variable called expires.
+This class has an internal variable called _expires_.
 This calculates when the event is expired.
 It does not expose it, but provides a method called `expired()` instead.
 This is an easily understandable name, when called it will let you know if the event has expired or not.

 _The length of a name should correspond to the size of its scope._ **[[1]](#references)**